Power BI – Import Text Using Examples

 So the magic behind this new feature is it writes a 10+ step query for you with a pretty good pattern for doing this.
 So the 5 steps after the source are working out how many rows make a block of data and grouping that data into one block.
 The next chunk of steps are splitting that block into separate columns.

-How does import text by example decide the block length?
+How does import text using example decide the block length?

 This for me is the clever part.
 Step three where it adds the conditional column is the crucial step.
 So I looked at three slightly different versions of the text file to see how it changes.